mstocco/mariostoc.co/content/traininglog/20210815-ironman2021-6weeksout.md

 ### NOTES
 Total Time: **320 minutes** OTB Pace: **5:17/km**

-**I could scream**; fucking people.
+**I could scream!**  Fucking people.

 Both the entitled and the stupid, non-vaccinated population have now shut down the entire _Interior Heath Region_.

 Too early for an official word from the _City of Penticton_ or _IRONMAN_ but I am not naive.
-This is likely the end for IRONMAN Canada 2021.
+This is likely **the end for IRONMAN Canada 2021**.

 <!----->
 Just like on [Sunday](javascript:flick('sun');), I headed back up the _Malahat_ to ride the _South Cowichan Valley_.
 Nearly the same route except I included _Bamberton_ and replaced _Cherry Point Road_ with _Kingbourne Road_.
 New PR for Total Accent on the bike at **1605m** too; cool.